LGro/reunicorn-website/content/en/roadmap.md

 - Key component to help users connect based on transitive trust
 - Implement smarter introduction suggestions

+### Robust Notifications {.title .is-4}
+- Notify users when
+    - a contact schedules a visit close by (with configurable sensitivity)
+    - they receive an introduction proposal
+    - a contact updates their details
+- Battery friendly background job based checks & notifications
+- Privacy friendly push notifications (e.g. involving unified push)

 ### Dashboard {.title .is-4}
 - Design and implementation of central dashboard overview
 - Help users understand the sync and sharing status of the distributed storage backend